Table of Contents

 - What are some common reasons for abnormal liver tests?

-- What conditions can cause very high aminotransferase levels?
+- What conditions can cause very high AST or ALT levels?

-- What are some of the less common causes of elevated liver blood tests?
+- What are some of the less common causes of elevated liver blood and function tests?

 - What are some of the less common causes of elevated liver blood tests? (continued)

-- How are healthy people evaluated for mild to moderate rises in aminotransferase levels?
+- How are healthy people evaluated for mild to moderate rises in AST/ALT levels?

 What do high (elevated) liver tests (AST and ALT) mean?

-AST (SGOT) and ALT (SGPT) are reasonably sensitive indicators of liver damage or injury from different types of diseases or conditions.
+AST (SGOT) and ALT (SGPT) are reasonably sensitive indicators of liver damage or injury from different types of diseases or conditions, and collectively they are termed liver tests or liver blood tests.
 However, it must be emphasized that higher-than-normal levels of these liver enzymes should not be automatically equated with liver disease.
 They may mean liver problems or they may not.
 For example, elevations of these enzymes can occur with muscle damage.
 The interpretation of elevated AST and ALT results depends upon the entire clinical evaluation of an individual, and so it is best done by physicians experienced in evaluating liver disease and muscle disease.

 Moreover, the precise levels of these liver enzyme tests do not correlate well with the extent of liver problems or the prognosis (outlook).
 Thus, the exact levels of AST (SGOT) and ALT (SGPT) cannot be used to determine the degree of liver disease or predict the future prognosis for liver function.
 For example, individuals with acute viral hepatitis A may develop very high AST and ALT levels (sometimes in the thousands of units/liter range), but most people with acute viral hepatitis A recover fully without residual liver disease.
 Conversely, people with chronic hepatitis C infection typically have only a little elevation in their AST and ALT levels while having substantial liver injury and even advanced scarring of the liver (cirrhosis) from ongoing minor inflammation of the liver.